 - Employee lost productivity.

-What has changed now many employees are working from home?
+What has changed with end-user experience now many employees are working from home?

 According to HappySignals data, there are now about 35% more IT incident tickets per day.
 We expect that the ticket volume will also remain high because the more technical and helpful colleagues in the office are no longer available to people.
 All IT issues, even the simpler ones, are now being sent to the IT service desk.